 Eligibility Criteria:

-- Must be of Alaskan Inuit heritage from the CSP service area, meaning you are enrolled as a tribal member or are a direct descendant of a tribe from the Norton Sound, Northwest Arctic, or Arctic Slope regions.
+- Must be tribally enrolled or a direct descendent of a tribe from the following regions:Norton Sound, Northwest Arctic, Arctic Slope

-- Currently enrolled at an accredited university or college
+- Currently enrolled at an accredited university or college.

 - Undergraduate requirements: